Jekyll One

 site Run the website of a J1 project

-1 rebuild, reset, setup and site are so-called top-level commands to control J1 projects
+1 rebuild, reset, setup and site are the top-level commands for controlling J1 projects.

-You’ve installed the versioning system Git already, but the system is not configured yet.
-To create and use Git repos for local J1 projects, the CLI git can be used from command line.
-A basic setup of Git is very simple.
-Only two properties used by Git are required to set your account’s default identity for the versioning system:
+You have already installed Git, but it is not configured yet.
+To create and use Git repositories for your local J1 projects, you use the git command on the command line.
+The basic setup of Git is very short: you only need to tell Git two things about your default identity:

 • your user name